Cornell-QCA/website/public/data/coffee_bios/austin--wu.md

 Interested in quantum hardware.
-I research in the [Yasuda Lab](https://www.aep.cornell.edu/faculty-directory/kenji-yasuda) and research nanomaterial fabrication
+I research in the [Yasuda Lab](https://www.aep.cornell.edu/faculty-directory/kenji-yasuda) and work on nanomaterial fabrication.